Duino Castle

 Duino Castle remains property of the Thurn und Taxis family, and is owned by Prince Alexander and Princess Marie's great-grandson, Prince Carlo Alessandro della Torre e Tasso, Duke of Castel Duino.

-The castle has been opened to the public as a museum and park.
+Most of the castle and its grounds have been opened to the public as a museum and park, while parts of the castle have housed the United World College of the Adriatic since 1982.

 History

 Early history

 Near the castle are the ruins of the Old Castle which dates back to the 11th century.
 It belonged to the patriarchy of Aquileia.
 The castle dates back to 1389, when the Wallsee family commanded the construction of a strong fortress.
 Over time, the Wallsee family disappeared and the castle, after having been used as a prison, became the residence of the Luogar and Hofer.

 The House of Thurn und Taxis

-At the end of the 19th century it became the property of Prince Alexander Johann Vincenz Rudolf Hugo Karl Lamoral Eligius von Thurn und Taxis from the Czech branch of the House of Thurn and Taxis.
-It remains with the family to this day with his great-grandson Prince Carlo Alessandro della Torre e Tasso, Duke of Castel Duino the current owner.
+At the end of the 19th century, it became the property of Prince Alexander Johann Vincenz Rudolf Hugo Karl Lamoral Eligius von Thurn und Taxis from the Czech branch of the House of Thurn and Taxis.
+It remains with the family to this day with his great-grandson Prince Carlo Alessandro della Torre e Tasso, Duke of Castel Duino, the current owner.
 The castle has been opened to the public as a museum and park.

-At the end of and after World War II, the castle served as Headquarters of the British XIII Corps (United Kingdom) under the command of Lt.
+At the end of and after World War II, the castle served as headquarters of the British XIII Corps (United Kingdom) under the command of Lt.
 Gen. Sir John Harding, 1st Baron Harding of Petherton.
 XIII Corps was part of the combined Allied Mediterranean Theater of Operations under Supreme Allied Commander Lt.
 Gen. Sir William Duthie Morgan.